Safeguarding children and families during the COVID-19 crisis

-Online social media and gaming sites become a lifeline for parents and children adapting to being at home and for addressing social isolation.
-However, this is often without access to personal, social and health education on how to stay safe.
+Online social media and gaming sites become a lifeline for parents and children adapting to spending more time at home and for addressing social isolation.
+However, this may come with reduced access to personal, social and health education on how to stay safe.
 Practitioners should consider if parents and families are able to monitor activity, recognise the signs of exploitation and take action, and what support they might need to promote good online safety and safeguarding through conversations and discussion with children.

 Helping families to establish clear boundaries, controls and expectations with children about internet, mobile phone and social media usage can be a protective factor.

 It is important that practitioners do not become overly risk focused, showing curiosity whilst being mindful of not interfering too much simply because the current situation brings risks and anxieties.
 In times of adversity, the strengths and resilience of families can shine through.

 It is likely that you will find it difficult to manage your time with your workload possibly increasing.
 When prioritising your work, think about the children and families you work alongside and consider if the nature of your involvement is necessary and proportionate.
 Whilst many local supports and organisations have reduced capacity to help families during the COVID-19 outbreak, there are many examples of community networks and social enterprises that have started to replace them and address needs.

 Practitioners could consider how their understanding of local resources have changed in light of this, and revisit asset mapping of the local support available to share between teams.